healeycodes/lisp-to-js/README.md

 Required (one of):

 - `--js` output JavaScript to stdout
-- `--vm` compile to byte code and execute in VM
+- `--vm` compile to bytecode and execute in VM

 Optional:

 - `--optimize` for optimization
-- `--debug` show annotated byte code
+- `--debug` show annotated bytecode

 <br>